Skip to content

 template = Template(content)

-prepared = template.safe_substitute(variables)
+rendered = template.safe_substitute(variables)

-temporary = context / 'Dockerfile.temp'
+dockerfile_path = context / DockerFileDefault.DB

-with open(temporary, 'w', encoding='utf-8') as handle:
+with open(dockerfile_path, 'w', encoding='utf-8') as handle:

 self.notification.normal_text(message)